 - Pleura.
-The surface of each lung is covered with a visceral serosa called the pulmonary, or visceral pleura and the walls of the thoracic cavity are lined by the parietal pleura.
+The surface of each lung is covered with a visceral serosa called the pulmonary, or visceral pleura, and the walls of the thoracic cavity are lined by the parietal pleura.

 - Pleural fluid.
-The pleural membranes produce pleural fluid, a slippery serous secretion which allows the lungs to glide easily over the thorax wall during breathing movements and causes the two pleural layers to cling together.
+The pleural membranes produce pleural fluid, a slippery serous secretion that allows the lungs to glide easily over the thorax wall during breathing movements and causes the two pleural layers to cling together.

 - Pleural space.
 The lungs are held tightly to the thorax wall, and the pleural space is more of a potential space than an actual one.